Goals

 A standard that exposes MIMEs, should expose the MIME as a string (by

 running serialize a mime type for an internal MIME’s mime).
-A standard should not expose a MIME using a MIMEType
+A standard should not expose a MIME using a MIMEType object.
+MIMEType objects are meant for MIME manipulation and reflection.
+In IDL the USVString type should be used.

 The higher-level notion here is that values are to be exposed as immutable data structures.